grame-cncm/faust/architecture/android/README.md

 ## Generating an App

-`faust2android` can simply be called from the command line as follow:
+`faust2android` can simply be called from the command line:

 	faust2android faustFile.dsp

-Where `faustFile.dsp` is a Faust program.
+where `faustFile.dsp` is a Faust program.
 This will generate a `.apk` file ready to be installed on any Android device!

 The following options are available: